 According to our expert dealing with fire damage restoration in Dallas, TX, the following issues must be dealt with instantly after the incident.

-Smoke and soot comprises of several chemicals of which carbon and residual water are in the greatest percentages.
+Smoke and soot comprise of several chemicals, of which carbon and residual water are in the greatest percentages.
 Soot is formed whenever any material is burnt.
 Since fires often burn down different products, the soot after a fire also consists of many materials.
 Acidic in nature, soot can damage any surface, but textured and porous ones are the most prone to developing soot stains.
-Even when the fire has been extinguished, any soot present on the site will discolor plastic, carpet and textiles.
+Even when the fire has been extinguished, any soot present on the site will discolor plastic, carpet, and textiles.
 If the exposure is for prolonged periods, the damage may be irreversible.
-You should get in touch us quickly and avail our services related to fire damage restoration in Dallas, TX.
+You should get in touch with us quickly and avail our services related to fire damage restoration in Dallas, TX.
 We'll be there in no time at all.

 Moisture is still left in the air after the fire has been extinguished.
-This can turn into mildew especially if the area is dark.
-Mildew can also cause absorbent or porous surfaces to stain, affecting wood, marble, carpeting, clothes and other items.
+This can turn into mildew, especially if the area is dark.
+Mildew can also cause absorbent or porous surfaces to stain, affecting wood, marble, carpeting, clothes, and other items.

-Water is used to extinguish the fire and can lead to further damage, weakening the structural elements of your home, especially the walls, roof and drywalls.
-Excess moisture and water pools are removed through pumps, dehumidifiers and other equipment.
+Water is used to extinguish the fire and can lead to further damage, weakening the structural elements of your home, especially the walls, roof, and drywalls.
+Excess moisture and water pools are removed through pumps, dehumidifiers, and other equipment.

 Our process for fire damage restoration in Dallas, TX begins by inspecting the area.
-When doing so, we also try to evaluate damage beyond the walls, and take steps to address deeper issues as well.
+When doing so, we also try to evaluate damage beyond the walls and take steps to address deeper issues as well.
 We begin by removing the debris that is lying right on the floor.
 This helps in mitigating the odor and also gives our team more space to move about, conducting their jobs more efficiently.
-If the fire is on a large scale, the ground will be covered with burnt furniture, rugs and even ceiling tiles.
+If the fire is on a large scale, the ground will be covered with burnt furniture, rugs, and even ceiling tiles.
 We remove all of these to prevent soot from reacting with moisture in the air.
-Generally, we use shop vacuums for the purpose.
+Generally, we use shop vacuums for this purpose.

 Water is absorbed by various surfaces.
-We not only clear pools of standing water, but also take steps to remove the moisture that has been absorbed by the walls and floors.
+We not only clear pools of standing water but also take steps to remove the moisture that has been absorbed by the walls and floors.
 Should we fail to do this, water will continue to seep and degrade the structural integrity of your house.
 Air movers are used at this step to ensure a faster drying process.

 While we do try our best, we may not be able to save every item during fire damage restoration in Dallas, TX.
 We'll assess all your belongings and classify them into salvageable and unsalvageable items.
 Sometimes, we may be able to save an item, but if the costs encountered are too significant, we'll advise you against it.